Warwick-Stats-Resources/animalsounds/README.md

 [![R-CMD-check](https://github.com/Warwick-Stats-Resources/animalsounds/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Warwick-Stats-Resources/animalsounds/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 The goal of animalsounds is to link animals with their sounds.
+It includes a function and a dataset.

 ## Installation